BCusack/Seon/Extended/death_of_smartphone.md

 We don’t doomscroll only for novelty.
 We do it to outrun these loops.
 And like running on a treadmill, we end exactly where we began—only more tired.

+A brief note on the attention economy.
+In 1971, Herbert Simon warned that “a wealth of information creates a poverty of attention.”
+Half a century later, engagement is the metric, not meaning.
+Infinite scroll and autoplay harness variable‑reward loops; prompt‑and‑trigger design lowers friction until reaching for the feed is reflex.
+In that market, our idle seconds are inventory.
+Our boredom is billable.

 So let’s question the device we made into a compass.
 If a tool’s default is infinite, is it still a tool—or a tunnel?